 While the project spans five years the majority of the work has been taken in the last three specifically in Sydney and Newcastle.
 I spent time in the homes of many of Australia’s South Sudanese and also attended many bride price ceremonies, weddings, South Sudan’s independence anniversary celebrations, music gigs and sport trainings and competitions.

 Baby In A Chapel

-Baby In A Chapel explores the life of a young family who chose to leave the city life and the competitive rental market of Australia for a more simple and sustainable life in the bush of Australia.
-The project was shot over three years from 2008 to 2010.
+Baby In A Chapel explores the life of a young family who chose to leave behind life in the city for a more simple and sustainable life in the bush of Australia.

 In 2008, when parents Kai and Rose first moved to the bush with their daughters Mali (6) and Lilly (18 months), they initially rented a chapel with another young family.
-After some time the family then moved into a shared community where they lived for remained for a number of years.
-Living on a shared community the family learnt the intricacies of life that is determined by weather and seasons as opposed to the more common concerns and deadlines of an urban existence.
+After some time the family then moved into a shared community where they lived for the next two years I followed them.
+Living on a shared community, the family learnt the intricacies of life that is determined by weather and seasons as opposed to the more common concerns and deadlines of an urban existence.

-The first Afghans that migrated to Australia arrived in the mid 19th century as cameleers and over subsequent decades, they played a crucial role in facilitating British exploration of the country’s desert centre.
+The first Afghans that migrated to Australia arrived in the mid 19th century as cameleers and over subsequent decades, they played a crucial role in facilitating British colonisation of the country’s desert centre.